photoprism/photoprism-docs/docs/user-guide/users/cli.md

 | `photoprism users rm [username]`            | Removes a user account                       |
 | `photoprism users reset --yes`              | Removes all accounts and resets the database |

+!!! tldr ""
+    Users who experience login problems after upgrading from [development builds](../../getting-started/updates.md#development-preview), or [old releases](../../known-issues.md#new-user-management) prior to November 2022, can run the `photoprism users reset --yes` command to recreate the session and user management database tables so they are compatible with the current version.
+Note that any [client access tokens](client-credentials.md#access-tokens) and [app passwords](../settings/account.md#apps-and-devices) that users may have created will also be deleted and must be recreated.

 ### Command Options

 The `users add` and `users mod` commands support these flags to set or change account properties: